An Exploration of Jewish Prayer’s Depth and Devotion

 (Ha’El hagadol, hagibor, v’hanora, El Elyon)

-“The great, mighty, and awesome God, the Most High God”
+“The great, mighty, and awesome God, the Most High God.”

 This description is not mere poetry but a theological cornerstone.
 The Hebrew definite article (ha) in ha’El hagadol (“the Great God”) distinguishes Israel’s God from other spiritual beings in ancient cosmology, affirming His supremacy as El Elyon (“Most High God”).
 The terms hagibor (“the Mighty” or “Warrior God”) and hanora (“the Awesome” or “Fear-Inspiring God”) paint a picture of a God who is both powerful and awe-inspiring.
 For Christians, this resonates with depictions of God as the victorious King in Revelation (19:11-16) and the One who inspires holy fear (Hebrews 12:28-29).
 Praying these words invites believers to worship a God who is both transcendent and intimately involved in their lives.